 The Red Storm Battalion Army ROTC program is a leadership development program you can take while pursuing your college degree.
 Our mission is to train and commission the future officer leadership of the United States Army.

-If you join, you will exercise with us three times a week and attend a lab and class once a week.
 Cadets have an opportunity to earn an ROTC scholarship, a military leadership minor, and commission in the United States Army.
 Some will go on to serve on full-time active duty, others will serve one weekend a month and two weeks in the summer in the National Guard or Army Reserves.

 ROTC Recruiting OfficerMr.
 James Johnson